BroadbandForum/obuspa/QUICK_START_GUIDE.md

 ```

 3. IMPORTANT: Modify the DEFAULT_WAN_IFNAME define in src/vendor/vendor_defs.h, if you intend to run on
-a device which does not have a network interface named "eth0".
+a device which does not have a network interface named "eth0", or you wish to connect over a different interface to the USP controller.

-4. Install ob_uspagent from source:
+4. Install OB-USP-AGENT from source:
 ```
-$ cd ob_uspagent
 $ autoreconf --force --install
 $ ./configure
 $ make